scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 class Book(var title: String, var author: String, var year: Int) class Movie(var name: String, var director: String, var year: Int)
 ```

-The examples above show that Scala has a very lightweight way to declare classes.
+These examples show that Scala has a very lightweight way to declare classes.
-The definition of the class `Person` roughly corresponds to the following, more explicit, version
+The definition of the class `Person` roughly corresponds to the following, more explicit, version:

 ```scala
 class Person: